These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 What is the best way to defrost chocolate Easter cookies?

-Remove a cookie from the container, reseal it and place the cookie on a plate.
-Depending on the temperature in your kitchen, it will defrost within 15-30 minutes.
+It's quick and easy to defrost your Easter cookies.
+Just remove a cookie from the container, reseal it, and place it on a plate.
+Depending on the temperature in your kitchen, it should defrost within 15-30 minutes.

-Alternatively, you can transfer the whole container from freezer to fridge and leave the cookies to defrost overnight.
+Alternatively, you can transfer the whole container from the freezer to the fridge and leave the cookies to defrost overnight.

 Can I make chocolate Easter cookies in a different quantity?